-- A. Mission: To enhance the quality of life of our residents and visitors by providing well rounded recreational and competitive sport programs focusing on building a sense of community and improving the overall quality of life for current and future generations. - B. Philosophy: The Charles County Adult Co-Ed Kickball league is first and foremost a recreational sports league.
+- A. Mission: To enhance the quality of life of our residents and visitors by providing well rounded recreational and competitive sport programs focusing on building a sense of community and improving the overall quality of life for current and future generations. - B. Philosophy: The Charles County Women's Kickball league is first and foremost a recreational sports league.
 The purpose of this league is to provide an opportunity for Charles County residents to participate in an organized sanctioned kickball league. - C. Administration: The league will operate under the jurisdiction of the Charles County Department of Recreation, Parks and Tourism (all guidelines are subject to review and changes may be made at the discretion of the League Director).
 Items not specifically listed in these guidelines will be decided upon by the League Director, and any questions or discrepancies should be brought to the League Director's attention.
-All teams are registered in the ASA program; therefore, teams are sanctioned, and all games will be officiated by registered ASA umpires. - D. League Format: Regular season play will be a round robin format, whenever possible, teams will play double headers.
-A sponsor trophy will be awarded to the first place and second place finishers of the respective division/league.
-Individual awards will be given to the first-place team only.
+All teams are registered in the ASA program; therefore, teams are sanctioned and all games will be officiated by registered ASA umpires. - D. League Format: Regular season play will be a round robin format, whenever possible, teams will play double headers.
+A sponsor trophy will be awarded to the first place and second place finishers of the respective division/league